ade-sede/dns-forwarder/README.md

 # Scope

-Don't expect it to work for anything beyond the simplest A record queries.
+- A record queries
+- DNS forwarding

 This project is just an excuse to dive into ["RFC 1035"](https://tools.ietf.org/html/rfc1035) & ["RFC 1034"](https://tools.ietf.org/html/rfc1034) to learn about DNS.

 # Running the project